Superadditivity in large $N$ field theories and performance of quantum tasks: Superadditivity for large systems

 Both equations~\eqref{eq:haagDuality} and~\eqref{additivity} imply a stronger form of locality.
 Equation~\eqref{eq:haagDuality} says that the only operators that commute with those in $\sB_R$ lie in $R'$, while~\eqref{additivity} says that there are no additional operators in a joint subregion that cannot separately be expressed in terms of~(limits of) sums of products of operators in the individual subregions making up the union.
 If both~\eqref{eq:haagDuality} and~\eqref{additivity} are satisfied, by taking the commutant of~\eqref{additivity}, we also have \be \sB_{R_1 \cap R_2} = \sB_{R_1} \land \sB_{R_2} \equiv \sB_{R_1} \cap \sB_{R_2} \ . \ee

-We will be interested in `complete' theories, that obey the Haag duality and additivity properties~\eqref{eq:haagDuality} and~\eqref{additivity}, and are also defined with a parameter characterizing the number of local field theoretic degrees of freedom, denoted by $N,$ that can be dialed.
-Examples are the $\sN =4$ SYM theory with gauge group $SU(N)$ or a two-dimensional CFT with a central charge $c,$ which we assume to be `complete' theories.
+Generically, the Haag duality and additivity properties~\eqref{eq:haagDuality} and~\eqref{additivity} are believed to hold for topologically trivial regions.
+We will be interested in such theories that are also defined with a parameter characterizing the number of local field theoretic degrees of freedom, denoted by $N,$ that can be dialed.

-Even though each finite $N$ theory may be complete, in the $N \to \infty$ limit, the theory may fail to satisfy Haag duality and additivity.
+Even though each finite $N$ theory may satisfy Haag duality and additivity for topologically trivial regions, these may be violated in the $N \to \infty$ limit.
 This occurs because, in the large $N$ limit, both the operator algebra and Hilbert space can undergo dramatic changes, as many operators and states may not have a well-defined large $N$ limit and thus drop out.

 We say an operator has a sensible large $N$ limit if its vacuum correlation functions have a well-defined $N \to \infty$ limit.
 For the $\sN =4$ SYM theory these are finite products of single-trace operators.
 They generate a $C^*$-algebra with norm descended from the finite $N$ theories.
 We say a state $\ket{\Psi}$ has a sensible large $N$ limit if correlation functions of single-trace operators~(with their expectation values subtracted) in the state have a well-defined $N \to \infty$ limit.